 Many lenders offering government-secured loans offer FHA loans.
 Assurance Financial offers a range of home loan products and is one place you can go if you have been wondering where to get an FHA loan.
 The FHA does not offer mortgages — you still need to work with an approved lender to get this type of financing.

-Apply Online for an FHA Loan
+How to Apply for an FHA Loan Online

 You apply for an FHA loan the same way you might apply for most mortgages.
 At Assurance Financial, you can apply online or by speaking with a local loan officer.
-As with any loan, you must show you have the credit score needed for the loan, the money for the down payment and proof of income.
+As with any loan, you must show you have the credit score needed for the loan, the money for the down payment, and proof of income.

-How Do I Get an FHA Loan?
+How Do I Qualify for an FHA Loan?

 To get an FHA loan, you must meet some requirements:

-- You must pay mortgage insurance: FHA mortgages require you to pay Upfront Mortgage Insurance Premium (UFMIP) and an Annual MIP.
+- You must pay mortgage insurance: FHA mortgages require you to pay Upfront Mortgage Insurance Premium (UFMIP) and an annual MIP.
 Your UFMIP can be rolled into your mortgage or paid during closing while the Annual MIP is paid each month.

 - You must have steady work: Since FHA mortgages rely less on stellar credit, lenders place more emphasis on employment.
 You may need to show you have worked with your current employer for at least two years or that your employment history is steady.